Switch to TurboTax and File for just $60.

 Claiming Exempt Foreign Income

-Under the terms of the Canadian/U.S. tax treaty, you do not have to pay Canadian income tax on the entirety of your Social Security payments.
+Under the terms of the Canadian/U.S. tax treaty, you do not have to pay Canadian income tax on the entirety of your Social Insurance payments.
 Instead, you may claim an exemption on 15 percent of this income.
-Multiply the amount of Social Security benefits reported on line 11500 by 0.15, and note the result on line 25600 of your income tax return.
+Multiply the amount of Social Insurance benefits reported on line 11500 by 0.15, and note the result on line 25600 of your income tax return.

 You may include Medicare premiums when calculating your exemption, but you cannot include other types of foreign income when calculating your exemption.